ThoughtWorksInc/stonecutter/README.md

 Store both of these two files in their own directory.

-To get a stonecutter.env, copy the template that is aso found in the config folder.
+To get a stonecutter.env, copy the template that is found in the config folder.

 Finally, run this command, replacing <config file path> with the absolute path for the directory storing your config files, and <env file path> with the path to wherever your environment variable file is stored.